 Results are presented either in terms of growth over the selected period or in terms of the raw trip-end data.

 - underlying planning data used in generating the pre-processed data to be viewed

 to see what impact this would have on trip-end data.

 The system has a full context-sensitive help system built into it.

 The TEMPro 6.2 software can be downloaded from this site, as can the NTEM datasets.
-The data is divided by region, Scotland and Wales and the NTEM datasets can be downloaded and used as required - users need only download those regions they wish to use.
+The data is divided by region, Scotland and Wales and the NTEM datasets can be downloaded and used as required.
+Users need only download those regions they wish to use.
 TASM will be updating these datasets from time to time and will post the latest version of each regional data file on the site.
 NTEM datasets are released in draft for at least 3 months before becoming definitive.
-Registered users will be contacted by email to tell them when the software or data are updated or when the status of the dataset changes from draft to definitive.
-Users may download and use the program and data free of charge but the ownership and intellectual property rights to TEMPro software and the NTEM datasets rests with the Secretary of State for Transport.
+Registered users will be emailed when the software or data are updated or when the status of the dataset changes from draft to definitive.
+Users may download and use the program and data free of charge.
+Ownership and intellectual property rights to TEMPro software and the NTEM datasets however rests with the Secretary of State for Transport.